Kenny Golladay Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Season Stats

-- Golladay has been targeted 71 times and has 34 catches, leading the Giants with 499 receiving yards (31.2 ypg).
+- Golladay's 499 receiving yards lead all receivers on the Giants.
+He's been targeted 71 times and has totaled 34 catches (31.2 yards per game).

-- So far this season, 12.6% of the 562 passes thrown by his team have gone Golladay's way.

-- With 10 targets in the red zone this season, Golladay has been on the receiving end of 16.7% of his team's 60 red zone pass attempts.
+- Golladay (10 red zone targets) has been the recipient of 16.7% of his team's 60 red zone pass attempts.

-- The Giants have run 58.8% passing plays and 41.2% rushing plays this season.
-They rank 31st in the NFL in scoring.
+- The Giants, who rank 31st in the NFL in points scored, have attempted a pass 58.8% of the time while opting for the ground attack 41.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Golladay's matchup with Washington.